r4bbitjs/r4bbitjs-website/docs/advanced-guides/logger.md

 ## Default Logger

-r4bbitjs is a batteries included library, in order to start using it without any effort, it comes with its small sized logger. r4bbitjs uses small sized [pino](https://github.com/pinojs/pino) to make the default logging.
+r4bbitjs is a batteries included library, to start using it without any effort, it comes with a small-sized logger.
+It uses [pino](https://github.com/pinojs/pino) to make the default logging.

 r4bbitjs supports 2 possible ways of logging messages: json and yaml.

-For the best developer experience by default we use our yaml logs in the console.
+For the best developer experience, by default we use our yaml logs in the console.
 But you can specify your own logger and all the possible options with your logger.

 ## Default Logs

 Without adding any additional code, when we make an action, r4bbitjs logs it with its default logger.
-This is colorized, yaml log.
+This is a colorized, yaml log.

 ![Example of default pino log](./assets/logger/default-pino-log.png)

 ## Default Logs in JSON

-We may prefer using JSON logs at least in our runtime environment (In order to use cloud log aggregation systems like [grafana](https://grafana.com/oss/loki/) )
+We may prefer using JSON logs at least in our runtime environment (To use cloud log aggregation systems like [Grafana](https://grafana.com/oss/loki/))

 To set logger options we need to execute the `setupLogger` function before using `getClient` or `getServer` functions.